liferay/liferay-docs/develop/tutorials/articles/asset-framework/rating-assets.markdown

         </portlet:renderURL>
     ```

-Next, add the `href` attribute with the value `"<%=rowURL %>"` to the first
+Next, add the `href` attribute to the first search container column with the
+value of the URL you just created in the `portlet:renderURL` tag.
+For example,
-search container column.
-For example, in the Insults portlet it looks like this:
+the value of `href` in the Insults portlet is `"<%=rowURL %>"`:

     ```
     <liferay-ui:search-container-column-text